 5. How did your career shape your character?

 While you are likely aware of what your elderly parents did for work, you may not know the nature of their careers or how their work shaped them as people.
-As your aging parents how their careers shaped their character, including the lessons they learned, their personal growth, and how their experiences affected their personalities.
+Ask your aging parents how their careers shaped their character, including the lessons they learned, their personal growth, and how their experiences affected their personalities.
 If one of your parents was in the military, ask about how their character strengths of leadership, persistence, teamwork, bravery, and curiosity were tested.

 Asking this question can help you better understand aspects of your parents’ careers that may not have been apparent to you when you were a child.
 Including grandchildren in this discussion can help them learn about what their grandparents did for a living as well as how different certain careers were in previous generations.